 If your URL structure adds date and category in your URL then remove the options.
 This leads to a short URL and will be more meaningful.

-Create short and attracting URL that also includes your targeted keyword.
+Create a short and attracting URL that also includes your targeted keyword.
 This will tell users about your content and Google also loves this.

 4: H1 Heading

 This is one of the most overlooked things in SEO that no one talks about these days.
 But good SEO is now all about checking boxes.
 So why not add this one to our checklist also?